fpedd/ees-pees/UserGuide.md

 ### OS
 Ubuntu 18.04
 ### Webots
-A tutorial on how to install webots can be found [here](https://cyberbotics.com/doc/guide/installation-procedure).
+A tutorial on how to install Webots can be found [here](https://cyberbotics.com/doc/guide/installation-procedure).

-In order for our software (compiler, python, etc.) to know where your webots installation is located at, you will need to set an environment variable.
+In order for our software to know where your Webots installation is located at, you will need to set an environment variable.
 The name of the environment variable you need to set is: `WEBOTS_HOME`.
-It should point to your webots installation.
-If you installed webots the "normal" way (see below), setting the variable will look like this: `export WEBOTS_HOME=/usr/local/webots`.
+It should point to your Webots installation.
+If you installed Webots the "normal" way (see below), setting the variable will look like this: `export WEBOTS_HOME=/usr/local/webots`.

 In order to not always have to type and execute that in your terminal, you can add this command to the bottom of your `.bashrc` file.
 You can find this file in your home directory.
 The contents of the `.bashrc` get executed every time you open a new terminal.